Vanessa Cardenas, relationship coach in Westchester County, supporting couples who want to reconnect and rebuild emotional closeness.

 Custom HTML/CSS/JAVASCRIPT

 A few weeks ago, a couple from Garrison sat across from me.
 High functioning.
 Polite.
 Careful.
 They were navigating a growing distance neither could fully explain.
 They weren’t fighting.
 They weren’t disconnected in the obvious ways.
+That’s what made it harder to see.
 They were simply drifting, quietly and steadily, in opposite directions.

 Ten minutes into our first session, I asked a question that often reveals what the room is holding.